-Today, we want to highlight and compare two of Roborock’s best offerings, the Roborock S5 MAX vs S6 to see how they stack up against one another.
+Today, we want to highlight and compare two of Roborock’s best offerings, the Roborock S5 MAX and the Roborock S6 to see how they stack up against one another.

 Roborock is a relative newcomer to the industry for sure but that doesn’t mean that it isn’t already one of the major players in this business.
-The technology “under the hood” of the Roborock vacuums ranks right up there with the best in the industry, with four different models available for sale right now – and more in the pipeline such as the amazing-looking S7.
+The tech “under the hood” of the Roborock vacuums ranks right up there with the best in the industry, with many different models available for sale right now – and more in the pipeline such as the amazing-looking S7.

-The S5 MAX and the S6 robot vacuum cleaners are universally regarded as the best Roborock has to offer right now, so make sure that you check out all the inside information we highlight for you below.
+The Roborock S5 MAX and the Roborock S6 robot vacuum cleaners are universally regarded as the best robots this company has to offer right now, so make sure that you check out all the inside information we highlight for you below.

-Roborock S5 MAX vs S6 side by side
+Roborock S5 MAX vs Roborock S6 side by side

 Roborock S5 MAX

-For the most part, both the Roborock S5 MAX and the new model Roborock S6 have the same kind of look and the same kind of aesthetic – which isn’t all that surprising, considering that they come from the exact same company.
+For the most part, both the Roborock S5 MAX and the new model Roborock S6 have the same kind of look and the same kind of aesthetic.

-The major difference between these two models is that the S5 MAX includes a larger water reservoir so that it can not only sweep and vacuum your space but can also handle extended mopping of hard surfaces, too.
-The S6 can mop just as well as the S5 MAX, but it isn’t going to be able to mop quite as long before it’s water reservoir needs to be replenished in a side-by-side comparison between the two.
+The major difference between these two robots is that the Roborock S5 MAX has a larger water tank capacity so that it can not only sweep and vacuum your space but can also handle extended mopping of hard surfaces, too.

-The cleanup capabilities of both these robot vacuum and mop options are spectacular.
-Both the Roborock S5 MAX and S6 feature incredibly strong 2000Pa suction capabilities at the highest possible settings, which doesn’t quite make them the strongest robot vacuums on the market today – but their suction power is certainly high end and will have no problems with carpet or pet hair and both make a great alternative to Roomba.
+The cleanup capabilities of these robot vacuum and mop options are spectacular.
+Both the Roborock S5 MAX and S6 feature incredibly strong 2000Pa suction power at the highest possible settings, which doesn’t quite make them the strongest robot vacuums on the market today – but their suction power is certainly high end, will have no problems with carpet or pet hair and both make a great alternative to Roomba.

 Another cool feature that both of these options include is an automatic water shut off component.
 In fact, all Roborock models now feature this safety solution to guarantee that a leaky water tank or an accidental spill isn’t going to compromise the electronics onboard your robot helper.

-The navigation technology shoehorned into the almost unbelievably compact robot vacuums from Roborock is based entirely off of Light Detection and Ranging (LIDAR) technology.
+The navigation tech shoehorned into the almost unbelievably compact robot vacuums from Roborock is based entirely off of Light Detection and Ranging (LIDAR) tech.

 This guarantees that you’re going to be able to enjoy consistent cleanup results and specific room cleaning over hard and soft surfaces with a seamless transition between the two on both models.

 It’s also important to take run time into consideration, too.
-Because the Roborock S5 MAX is a little bit larger and ways a little bit more (and because it has more of a focus on mopping) the S5 MAX model from Roborock only has a runtime of 150 minutes of continuous and nonstop cleaning capabilities before it has to “return home” to its charging station to replenish its batteries.
+Because the Roborock S5 MAX is a little bit larger and ways a little bit more (and because it has more of a focus on mopping) this particular model only has a run time of 150 minutes of continuous and nonstop cleaning capabilities before it has to “return home” to its charging station to replenish its batteries.

 Now, that still equates to 2 1/2 hours of continuous cleaning that you don’t have to tackle all on your own – which is certainly going to put a dent in your chores.
 The Return to Base (RTB) signal that kicks in when the battery starts to run low make sure that you don’t have to manually recharge your Roborock S5 MAX, either.

-It will find its way back to its charger, hookup, go through the charging process, and then set out to clean things up all over again all on its own.
+It will find its way back to its charging dock, hookup to the charger, go through the charging process, and then set out to clean things up all over again all on its own.
 The ‘auto recharge and resume’ feature is certainly a fan favorite.